abrennec/sose20_cc2/03_oop/readme.md

 ### Constructor & Destructor

 Every class has two special member functions called constructor and destructor.
 As the name suggests, the constructor is required to **construct** the object and to initialize all of the data members of the class whereas the destructor is required to properly **destroy** the object and its data members when its lifetime ends.

-**Please** [refer to this explanation](http://www.cppforschool.com/tutorial/constructor.html) to get a better understanding of the functionality.

-Every C++ class must have a constructor as well as a desctructor.
 This constructor is always called when an object of that class is being instantiated.
 The destructor is called when the object's lifetime ends.

 #### The default constructor